matt-gretton-dann/advent-of-code-2020/README.md

 Each Puzzle lies in its own directory named `puzzle-<day>-<number>`.

-The solutions are authored by Matthew Gretton-Dann, and Copyright 2020, Matthew Gretton-Dann
+The solutions are authored by Matthew Gretton-Dann, and Copyright 2020, Matthew Gretton-Dann.
+Licensed under Apache 2.0 - see [license](./LICENSE)

 ## Building